mhibx/wazuh-security-monitoring-lab/README.md

 index block caused by the disk flood-stage watermark.

-The issue was investigated from the filesystem level before modifying the Indexer configuration.
+The issue was investigated from the filesystem and service level before modifying the Indexer configuration.

 Troubleshooting documentation:

 `docs/troubleshooting/`

-This demonstrates that maintaining a SOC lab also requires understanding the health of the underlying telemetry and indexing pipeline.
+This demonstrates that maintaining a SOC lab also requires understanding the health of the underlying telemetry, storage, indexing, and detection pipeline.

 ---